denniskigen/ampath-forms/pages/docs/field-types-reference.md

 ## file

-Renders a file uploader widget from which one can upload image and PDF files from their devices, as well as capturing live images from a webcam.
+Renders a file uploader widget which can be used to upload image and PDF files from local storage, as well as capturing live images from a webcam.

 ![File field](/screens/fields-reference/file.gif)